velvetkevorkian/website-2021/posts/blog/variations-on-a-theme-processing-sketches.md

 position:
 ---

-For my first post on my new blog I thought I\'d share some of the ideas I\'ve been playing with for a while.
+For my first post on my new blog I thought I'd share some of the ideas I've been playing with for a while.
 All of these images were created using [Processing][1] and use [Perlin noise][2] to generate random but organic looking movement.

 The first set of sketches use just four variables, which can be used in